-When defining a style for a ReactionGlyph or SpeciesReferenceGlyph object, one has to distinguish wether the layout only specifies a bounding box for the object or if it specifies a curve.
-In the case of a bounding box, you want to define complete render information, whereas in the case of a curve, you only want to set certain attributes that determine certain aspects about how the curve is drawn, e.g. its color.
+When defining a style for a ReactionGlyph or SpeciesReferenceGlyph object, one has to distinguish between layout objects that only specify a bounding box for the object and those that specify a curve.
+In the case of a bounding box, you want to define complete render information, whereas in the case of a curve, you only want to set certain attributes that determine certain aspects of how the curve should be drawn, e.g. its color.
 To resolve this conflict, the style for such an object has to define render information for both cases.
 The render information for the case of a bounding box is specified just like render information for any other object within a Group.
 Render information for the case of a curve is defined by the appropriate attributes that are in effect in the outermost Group object itself.
 Those attributes include stroke, stroke-width and stroke-dasharray.
-Additionally startHead and endHead can be specified to define line endings for layout curve objects..
-If the group does not define one or more of these attributes, the default value is used (see section on Grouping).
+Additionally startHead and endHead can be specified to define line endings for layout curve objects.
+If the group does not define one or more of these attributes, the default value is used (see section "Grouping").